High Point trustees

 all the work that has been done in the past to appreciate the overall

 investment of your dues.
-Dues will increase beginning in the 2016 calendar year to $360 annually to afford the ability of the association to maintain and replace assets,
+Dues increased beginning in the 2016 calendar year to $360 annually to afford the ability of the association to maintain and replace assets,

 as has been projected for the last several years in our 10-year budget included in the January newsletter.
-It will have been 12 years since the dues were last raised.
+It has been 12 years since the dues were last raised.

 You can review the most recent 10-year published budget projection on the Governance and Administration tab.